Jason2Brownlee/Q3TestAddons/README.md

 Before the Quake III Arena Demo was released, and before the retail CD was available, id Software released test versions of Quake3 called Q3Test.
 The versions spanned from v1.02 to v1.09 From April to November 1999.
 During this time many third-party mods and hacks were developed, e.g. to add bots, play additional maps, etc. This project archives those addons.

+For official quake3 releases from id Software, see the [Quake III Arena Archive](https://github.com/Jason2Brownlee/Quake3OfficialArchive).

 ## Q3Test Files

 List of all known Q3Test addons.